openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 Every weapon must have either the *Forceful* or *Precise* property and some weapons have both.
 Choose one or both.

 Next, you will may select a number of properties that have significant game impact, just like *Forceful* and *Precise*, these are listed under properties.
 The difference is that these other properties each have the effect of raising the Wealth Level of the weapon.
+The Wealth Level of all weapons begins at 1.

 The *Deadly* property increases an item’s Wealth Level by 2 per tier.
 So a *Deadly 2* item has a starting Wealth Level 4.